How Herman Melville worked from home

 "He used the spare, simple house, with its wood-paneled walls and sense of New England asceticism interrupted only by lovely dressers, clocks, beds, and china, as a subject of many of his works.
 He described its ‘grand central chimney’ in the story I and My Chimney, and its beautiful surroundings in Israel Potter: ‘In fine clear June days, the bloom of these mountains is beyond expression delightful,’ he wrote.”

-For more sites of domestic inspiration order a copy of Life Meets Art here.
+For more sites of domestic inspiration and to find out how creative minds maximised their home environments to create some of the greatest art of our age order a copy of Life Meets Art here.